Commercial Building Types

 What ownership should keep in view.

-Excavation, base, reinforcing, embeds, and concrete sequencing planned against the full structure package.
+Excavation, base preparation, reinforcing, embeds, and concrete sequencing planned against the full Georgetown structural package — with over-excavation allowances built in where limestone depth creates scope uncertainty.

-Curing, testing, and readiness checks that support cleaner vertical mobilization.
+Curing, testing, and readiness checks that support cleaner vertical mobilization — including compressive strength verification before steel release on critical-path Georgetown schedules.

 Service detail